 Access to State Highway 6 is limited to key points, for safety and efficiency of the highway, and the access links with the south side of the highway promotes integration with the nearby established residential communities.
-The provision of key transport infrastructural works, including public transport infrastructure, some of which shall occur prior to occupation of development, anew high school, areies key to avoiding adverse effects from increased private vehicle trips on State Highway 6 through shifts to other transport modes.
-Private vehicle useewnership is expected, particularly over time, to decrease substantially in favour of alternative travel modes, discouraged by maximum carparking rates.
+The provision of key transport infrastructural works, including public transport infrastructure, some of which shall occur prior to occupation of development, and provision of a new high school, are key to avoiding adverse effects from increased private vehicle trips on State Highway 6 through shifts to other transport modes.
+Private vehicle use is expected, particularly over time, to decrease substantially in favour of alternative travel modes.